 Offering feedback as a current graduate student

 Throughout your graduate degree, you have opportunities to help shape The School of Business.
-You can take part in a digital focus group, career programming options, as well as offer feedback on the GBP’s Code of Professionalism.
+You can take part in digital focus groups, career programming options, as well as offer feedback on the GBP’s Code of Professionalism.
 Other opportunities include participating in course evaluations, advising satisfaction surveys, Student Ambassador Council, employment outcomes surveys and program exit surveys.

 Having a conversation with a member of the GBP team is also an option.
 We have a dynamic and supportive staff with an impressive array of knowledge bases, and you are encouraged to reach out to them.
 “I want people to feel like there is an open door here,”says Julian Steele, Student Onboarding and Success Coordinator.